The Thunderbolt Energy Hub, proposed by Neoen, would be a 380 megawatt (MW) wind energy project

 - Stage One: 192 MW of wind generation comprising 32 wind turbines, located to the north-west of the New England Highway.

-- Stage Two: 150 MW of wind generation comprising 25 turbines and a120 MW solar farm, located to the south-east of the New England Highway.
+- Stage Two: 150 MW of wind generation comprising 25 turbines, located to the south-east of the New England Highway.

 Key Dates